BronzGreen-Honest-Power/LemiTree/contributor_guide.md

 - EPLMH (low physical, high mental effort)

 #### Undefined
 "U" stands for Undefined.
 This is a default class, before it has been classified.
-This code cannot exist with other codes.
+This code cannot be present with other codes.